TKtjpk/PiTemp/README.md

 # MyApp Part 1: Data Collector

-PiTemp is a complex application that consists of three parts (PiTemp, mysql_db Docker container, Java API written in Spring Web.
+PiTemp is a complex application that consists of three parts (PiTemp, localAPIserver Java / Spring MVC - API model & GraphRepersentation client written in Swift for MacOS (very basic version at the moment).
 This README file specifically covers Part 1, the Data Collector component, which is a simple Python application.
 This component is designed to be containerized using Docker and will connect to a MySQL container within the Docker local network to store data in a database.

 ## Table of Contents
 1. [Introduction](#introduction)